Privacy and Information Sharing Policy

 1. Privacy notice

-This privacy notice applies to the Department of Family and Community Services (FACS) which consists of the following entities: Housing, the Land and Housing Corporation, the Aboriginal Housing Office, Ageing, Disability and Home Care, Community Services, Strategic Reform and Policy, Programs and Service Design and Corporate Services.
+This privacy notice applies to the Department of Family and Community Services (DCJ) which consists of the following entities: Housing, the Land and Housing Corporation, the Aboriginal Housing Office, Ageing, Disability and Home Care, Community Services, Strategic Reform and Policy, Programs and Service Design and Corporate Services.

 DCJ and its related agencies comply with NSW privacy legislation when collecting and managing personal and health information.

 The information we collect from you or from an authorised third party will be held by the entity that collects it, or by the Business Service Centre, the Government owned company that provides corporate support to the Department.
 It will be used to deliver services and to meet our legal responsibilities.

-We may also use your information within FACS as a whole to plan, coordinate and improve the way we provide services.
+We may also use your information within DCJ as a whole to plan, coordinate and improve the way we provide services.

 DCJ is also legally authorised to disclose information to outside bodies in certain circumstances.